Skip to content

 ocsf::cast

-This requires that your test file has a sibling .stdin input that the test framework picks up automatically.
+This requires that your test file has a sibling .input file that the test framework exposes through TENZIR_INPUT.
+Use the reader that matches your fixture format.

 The ocsf::cast operator is the primary schema validation gate.
 It ensures that your mapping produces schema-compliant output.